 - What do you do with people who will ultimately not learn to auto-regulate themselves?

 - Is there a point of no return?
 Somebody so set in their ways that no help will turn them around, or bring them back to reason?

 - What if an individual/group has crossed this point?

 - Whose rights receive priority treatment: Societies or individuals?

 - We’re all human beings … how many codes of ethics do we need?
 Should justice be the same for all humankind?

 The point of The Explanation is, of course, not limited to only HOW to establish peace and prosperity everywhere on Earth… but how to have humankind, of their own free will, accept and apply rules so that we’d have a worldwide moral society.
 This would be utopian!!
 But, this is where The Explanation is taking its readers… and it will reveal all the steps to ultimately achieve this goal.
 It will happen.

 This blog post is an excerpt from chapter 2.8 from the book Audit of Humankind,

 Dig Deeper into The Explanation

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, Justice Goes Hand-in-Hand with Ethics to Obtain Peace
+Please use the Social Network links just below to share this information from The Explanation, Justice Goes Hand-in-Hand with Ethics to Obtain Peace